maudr15/ais_streamer_prometheus/README.md

 <img src="dimensions_overview.png" height="500">

 **Important:** Not all data fields are always provided by the AIS.
-If one is empty, it will have the value `null`.
+In that case, they would be filled with `null`.

 ### Examples